janusnic/django-oauthclient/README.md

 ## Endpoints (included with oauthclient.urls)
 - `/login` - Sends the user to the Google sign on page if they have not yet authenticated.
 Returns the user as JSON otherwise.
 - `/revoke` - Revoke the current access token and log the user out.
-- `/oauth2callback` - Used by `oauthclient` to receive an authorization code from Google and store the access token.
+- `/oauth2callback` - Used by `google_oauthclient` to receive an authorization code from Google and store the access token.
 This endpoint should not be overwritten as it is required to perform the authentication.

 ## Example Usage
 ```
 from django.http import JsonResponse
 # Required imports
 from django.shortcuts import redirect
-from oauthclient.auth_helpers import *
+from google_oauthclient.auth_helpers import *

 # Function-based view that displays the Google+ user as JSON once authenticated.
 def my_view(request):